gavinln/windows-ubuntu-tips/README.md

 ### Install neovim using tar.gz file

+Search for releases on the github website: https://github.com/neovim/neovim

 1. Download the latest `nvim.linux64.tar.gz` file

 2. Extract it to the ~ directory as Windows share is very slow